 Scope is also concerned about the relaxation of the duty of care on Local Authorities which means some disabled adults will not have their needs met during the outbreak.
 At least 7 councils have enacted powers in the Coronavirus Act so far to give themselves the power to not carry out assessments and delay or reduce the provision of social care.

 Hannah Deakin, 29 who has a rare illness called Complex Regional Pain Syndrome, said:

 “I live with my parents and am a powerchair user.
-I need almost 24/7 care, which I was getting from four Personal Assistants (PA).
-But because of the virus situation, I now only have support from two PAs.
+I need almost 24/7 care, which I was getting from 4 Personal Assistants (PA).
+But because of the virus situation, I now only have support from 2 PAs.

 “Understanding the situation, what people are entitled to, and what I should be doing for the personal assistants I have can be confusing.
 There are new rules and regulations around the coronavirus and there are a lot of challenges understanding how it affects me and what my responsibilities are.

 “I’ve been told if I got coronavirus or symptoms, my PAs could continue to look after me, but only if I provide them the correct Personal Protective Equipment (PPE).
 If the NHS don’t have enough equipment and they’re struggling, how are individual disabled people supposed to manage?"

 Ajay Yadav, 42, who has Spinal Muscular Atrophy, said: